-Surrounded by the Sierra Nevada Mountains with beautiful lakes and trails for hiking, biking, fishing and skiing, this facility is thriving and wants a highly motivated LVN or MA to provide excellent care to our community.
+Surrounded by the Sierra Nevada Mountains with beautiful lakes and trails for hiking, biking, fishing and skiing, this facility is thriving and wants a highly motivated CNA to provide excellent care to our community.
 It’s an exciting opportunity to be an integral part of the successful growth this rural hospital is experiencing.

 Eastern Plumas Health Care provides crucial services to our community.
 We are a non-profit, critical access hospital district, providing comprehensive medical services to Plumas County for over 45 years.
 We are the only hospital and clinic within a 30 mile radius serving over 10,000 residents living throughout Plumas and Sierra Counties.

 We have three primary care medical clinics, a state-of-the-art dental clinic, and two Skilled Nursing Facilities in Portola and Loyalton offering our community a full spectrum of health care services in the Graeagle, Greenville, Loyalton, and Portola communities.

 The hospital district serves over 10,000 permanent residents living in small communities scattered throughout Plumas and Sierra Counties.

 The CNA provides direct and indirect resident care activities under the direction of a RN or LVN.
 Assists residents with activities of daily living, provides for personal care, comfort and assists in the maintenance of a safe and clean environment for an assigned group or residents.

 This is a per-diem position requiring at least 2 shifts per month, with the opportunity to work additional shifts if needed.